Bachelor of Music

 The Curriculum

-The Theory core comprises a sequence of courses (TMU105/107Y1, TMU130H1, TMU131H1, TMU132H1, TMU133H1, TMU230H1, TMU231H1 and TMU232H1) that develop students’ understanding of melody, rhythm, harmony, and form through analysis and the development of aural skills.
-Courses chart the language of the Common Practice Period and trace its evolution: from simple diatonic harmony through chromatic harmony and on to twentieth-century works displaying atonality and serialism.
-Students in the Jazz programs complete a comparable comprehensive study of melody and harmony as it applies to jazz composition, arranging, and improvisation (JMU100Y1, JMU101Y1, JMU104Y1, JMU191Y1*, JMU200Y1, JMU201Y1 and JMU291Y1*; * = not required for those specializing in Jazz Education or Jazz Comprehensive).
+The Theory core for students in the Classical programs comprises a sequence of courses (TMU105/107Y1, TMU130H1, TMU131H1, TMU132H1, TMU133H1, TMU230H1*, TMU231H1* and TMU232H1*, * = not required for students specializing in Music Technology & Digital Media) that develop students’ understanding of melody, rhythm, harmony, and form through analysis and the development of aural skills.
+Students in the Jazz programs complete a comparable comprehensive study of melody and harmony as it applies to jazz composition, arranging, and improvisation (JMU100Y1, JMU101Y1, JMU104Y1, JMU191Y1*, JMU200Y1**, JMU201Y1** and JMU291Y1*; = not required for students specializing in Interdisciplinary Music Studies, Music Education, or Music Technology & Digital Media; ** = not required for students specializing in Music Technology & Digital Media).
+As part of the required Theory core, Music Technology & Digital Media specialists (Classical or Jazz) complete courses in musical acoustics and psychoacoustics (DMU200Y1) and technical ear training (DMU201H1) instead of 200-level TMU and JMU courses.

-The Performance core requires participation in major vocal or instrumental ensembles and individual vocal or instrumental instruction.
-While the performance core varies between programs, the underlying philosophy is to enhance the growth of the student both musically and technically with extensive exposure to both solo and ensemble repertoire.
+The Performance core, with the exception of the Music Technology & Digital Media students, requires participation in major vocal or instrumental ensembles and individual vocal or instrumental instruction.
+Music Technology & Digital Media specialists are required to participate in electronic music ensembles.
+While the performance core varies between programs, the underlying philosophy is to enhance the growth of the student both musically and technically.

 The requirements for each specialization are indicated in the appropriate chart.
 It is recommended that students enroll in the appropriate courses indicated in the chart corresponding to their program and year of study.
 While a certain degree of flexibility is possible, students are encouraged to plan their proposed course loads in advance, in order to ensure successful completion of the program in the prescribed number of years.
 Note that prerequisites for courses may not be listed in the chart, but these must be taken.
 Students are responsible for fulfilling prerequisites; students enrolled in courses for which they do not have the published prerequisites may have their registration in those courses cancelled at any time without warning.
 Transferring to another option within the same genre (Classical or Jazz) is possible later than the end of Year 1, but the time required to complete the degree may be extended.

-Students in the Common Year are urged to choose courses from their intended program of study to complement the first year core courses.
+Students in the Exploratory Year are urged to choose courses from their intended program of study to complement the first-year core courses.
 These courses will be credited towards the program requirements should they continue in that specialization or will count as music electives should they choose another specialization.

 Minor Programs within the Faculty of Music